flyingmachine/nanoc-blog/content/design/tapestry-conf.md

     * kind of the natural enemy of more data
     * you must be selective in presenting data for it to be a story
 * information scent - story depth
-    * hints used to guide people, indicate that there's more data
+    * hints used to guide people, indicate that there's more data.
       example: the jobless rate for people like you
     * present a lot of information, but focus only on one bit. provide other data in a less visually prominent manner